garystafford/object-tracking-blogpost/README.md

 ##### rev05_2014
 Revised code for future blog post:
 * Refactored video blob methods into a separate class.
 * Removed hard-coded color ranges.
-Now input paramaters.
+Now input parameters.
 * All methods now accept struct as input parameter.
 * New window displays low and high RGB color range.
 * Added support for Travis-CI.
 Project now building on each commit to GitHub.
-* Project contains code and directions to install latest OpenCV, cvBlob, and all neccessary dependencies on Ubuntu.
+* Project contains code and directions to install latest OpenCV, cvBlob, and all necessary dependencies on Ubuntu.
 Travis is using this code to prep for project builds.
 * Project contains directions on how to git clone, build, and run project on Ubuntu.

 #### Installation and Configuration